magdesign/PocketVJ-CP-v3/ROADMAP.md

 - Autostart to sound analyzer (cava)  <br />

 ### Others:<br />
-- Integrate PiTunnel for remote management ( what about security, fireall etc?) <br />
+- Integrate some sort of remote management (what about security, fireall etc?) <br />
 - Integrate remote webcam control  <br />
 - configure a libray and button for lirc to remotely turn on/off TV's and Projectors without RJ45. <br />
 - move softedge file location to another place<br />